5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 - Change `SecureBootModel`from `Disabled` to `j185f` (for iMac20,2) or `j185` (for iMac20,1). **NOTE**: Only applicable to macOS Catalina and newer.
 You should test these settings first using a USB flash drive since it can prevent the system from booting.
 Disable it for installing macOS Monterey if you have issues.

 ### Optimizing CPU Power Management
-Use [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend) to generate a `CPUFriendDataProvider.kext` alongside `CPUFriend.kext` to optimize the CPU Power Management for a more efficient performance.
+You can follow my [guide](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional_Files/Optimizing_CPU_Power_%20Management.md) to use [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend) to generate a `CPUFriendDataProvider.kext` alongside `CPUFriend.kext` to optimize the CPU Power Management for a more efficient performance.
 Have a look at the CPU behavior using Intel Power Gadget.
 The CPU idle frequency should be lower after adding the kexts:

 ![image](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Pics/CPU_PM.png)